OracleNine/Renaissance/README.md

-Wiki software for the modern era.

 ## About
-Renaissance is a wiki engine.
+Renaissance is a wiki engine that is currently in development.
 Renaissance has several planned features including Markdown-based pages, an admin panel which allows you to manage plugins and schedule backups, and all the other bells and whistles you would expect in a standard wiki engine.
 If you're curious about specific features, there is a roadmap available on our [Discord](https://discord.gg/JTMQq7mg22).

 This is a personal project, so updates may be irregular.
 However, anyone is free to contribute and I will do my best to look through all pull requests.